Gaotrees/caffe-doc/Ubuntu-16.04-or-15.10-Installation-Guide.md

 ```

-Download and unpack as root user CUDNN from https://developer.nvidia.com/cudnn.
+Download and install .deb package for the CUDNN library from https://developer.nvidia.com/cudnn.

-Put all CUDNN files manually starting with the search path directory where the CUDA toolkit is, each file in its own respective directory.
-That directory could be /usr/local/cuda.
+Alternatively, put all the downloaded and unpacked CUDNN version 4 files manually starting with the search path directory where the CUDA toolkit is, each file in its own respective directory.
+That directory could be /usr/local/cuda or /usr if you installed from the Muon package manager.
+CUDNN 4 works with Caffe.

 You can check your Ubuntu environment variables after the reboot, by executing the command: